milindghiya/dropzone_navigator/README.md

 #### Option 1: Download Pre-built App
 1. Download `Dropzone-Navigator-x.x.x.dmg` from the [Releases](https://github.com/milindghiya/dropzone_navigator/releases) page
 2. Open the DMG file and drag "Dropzone Navigator" to Applications
-3. Launch from Applications folder (you may need to allow the app in Security & Privacy settings)
+3. Launch from Applications folder (you may need to allow the app in Security & Privacy settings), incase of a warning message that app is damaged, please run `xattr -dr com.apple.quarantine '/Applications/Dropzone Navigator.app'` command to bypass gatekeeping done by macos.

 #### Option 2: Build from Source
 ```bash